PedroMagar/MISA-O/README.md

 **CSR Bank (Control & Extensions)**: To support richer control, debugging and future extensions, MISA-O also reserves space for a small CSR bank (up to 16 × 16-bit registers, 32 bytes total), exposed via optional `CSRLD`/`CSRST` instructions that reuse the RACC/RRS opcodes in LK16 and use the instruction’s immediate nibble as CSR index (0–15).
 This CSR bank can host core control bits, extended interrupt state or configuration for the MAD profile and other vendor-specific features, without bloating the baseline register file.
 As with the arithmetic extensions, CSR access is initially treated as a custom/optional feature to be prototyped and validated before being committed to the core specification.

-**MAD Profile**: A complementary *MAD Profile (Multiply-Add & Derivatives)* is under evaluation to extend the arithmetic capabilities of MISA-O without impacting the baseline datapath.
-This profile introduces a compact MAD unit (8-bit×8-bit → 16-bit accumulate) along with lightweight arithmetic helpers such as MIN/MAX, enabling more efficient inner loops for graphics, audio and fixed-point workloads.
-The profile may also integrate access to a small bank of CSRs to expose configuration, control or per-function state with lower software overhead.
-Both the MAD unit and the CSR mechanism remain optional and experimental: they are implemented as custom extensions first, allowing area/latency evaluation before deciding whether promotion into an official profile is justified.
+**MAD Profile**: The *MAD Profile (Multiply-Add & Derivatives)* is an optional execution profile that extends the arithmetic capabilities of MISA-O without impacting the baseline datapath or register model.

+The profile introduces a compact multiply-accumulate unit (8-bit × 8-bit → 16-bit accumulate), along with lightweight arithmetic helpers such as MIN and MAX, specifically targeting fixed-point inner loops common in graphics, audio and DSP-style workloads.

+MAD operates exclusively in the SPE link mode and relies solely on existing architectural registers (ACC, RS0, RS1), with all control encoded per-instruction via the immediate nibble.
+The MAD instructions themselves do not require any additional architectural state or control registers.

+For implementation compliance, the MAD Profile **requires support for the Extended Profile**, including the availability of additional general-purpose registers exposed via the CSR bank.
+While not strictly required by MAD semantics, these registers provide substantial practical benefits for scheduling, data reuse and register pressure reduction, at a negligible additional hardware cost relative to the multiply-accumulate datapath.

+As an optional profile, MAD allows implementers to trade silicon area and latency for higher arithmetic throughput.
+Implementations may range from simple multi-cycle designs to fully pipelined units, provided architectural semantics are preserved.
+The profile is considered architecturally stable and may be adopted independently of other optional execution profiles.